nerdCopter/IMUF_Binaries/README.md

 # IMUF Binaries
 Early binaries may require 4k/4k loops.

+# Flasher Tools
-When using Marinus' `IMUF Updater.exe`, must un-check "Original HELIO Firmware" for these.
-When using ANY Helio release, must check-mark it.
-These .BIN are unencrypted, whereas HELIO's were encrypted.
-If flashed with innappropriate check-mark, then reboot FC and wait 5 full minutes for it to reconenct for re-flashing.
+* When using Marinus' `IMUF Updater.exe`, must un-check "Original HELIO Firmware" for EmuFlight IMUF Releases.
+When using ANY HelioRC release, must check-mark it.
+Emu's .BIN are unencrypted, whereas HelioRC's were encrypted.
+If flashed with an innappropriate check-mark setting, then reboot FC and wait 5 full minutes for it to reconnect DFU for re-flashing.
+* EmuFlight now has a Flasher Tool for OSX, Linux, and Windows.
+This tool does not need to select the vendor for encrypted/non-encrypted. https://github.com/emuflight/Nemesis/releases/tag/imuf-flasher-0.1.0

 ## Marinus Binaries
 - F3-V2.01-RC1a.bin